Sending Messages Ahead

 K. Z. told Dad many stories.
 One was he shunned his father, Scott, and many family members because they would not join with him in Christ and his church.
 He bragged Scott confessed his sins and committed to Christ and to K. Z.’s church on his deathbed.
 Faye says it did not happen.

 He defended his positions by selectively quoting his Bible.
 (In later years and having enjoyed a lot of creative writing…as per this missive… it seems to me that Our Perfect Creator would not make text errors which require or benefit from re-interpretation of a mortal.
-As with food references in the Bible and Quran and others…when there is conflicting messages, then it logically means those texts were written by man at different times in societal evolution.
+As with food references in the Bible and Quran and others…when there are conflicting messages, then it logically means those texts were written by man at different times in societal evolution.
 Evolution both upward and downward.)

 Nature is our guide.
 Look at what makes us healthy, our kids healthy and our planet healthy.
 Our instruction is more directly given to us from Heaven than with translated words.